auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Imagination is the highest level of understanding.
 "Counterfactual learners, on the top rung, can imagine worlds that do not exist and infer reasons for observed phenomena."

-Pearl once believed as many others that Bayesian rationalist was the highest form of rationality and the basis for all of our reasoning.
+Pearl once believed as many others that Bayesian rationalism was the highest form of rationality and the basis for all of our reasoning.
 He worked on Bayesian networks and learned their limitations.
-Through decades of research in the field of cause and effect with many colleagues, scientists and mathematicians discovered a proof of "do calculus."
+Through decades of research in the field of cause and effect, colleagues, scientists, and mathematicians discovered a proof of "do calculus."
 By applying a cause and effect schema, a model, we can properly account for confounding variables, unknown causes and effects.
 We can bypass needing to intervene (do) on an observational study (seeing) straight to counterfactual reasoning (imagination and understanding).
 We can infer cause and effect from observational studies.
 One example is _does smoking cause lung cancer?_ Here we have an important health question which we should establish a cause and effect relationship for.

 {:refdef: style="text-align: center;"}
 <img src="../../images/MoL/confounding.png" width="75%" height="75%">